JAlcocerT/JAlcocerT/content/blog/dev-saas-stripe.md

 You can get me wrong: automate your payments and dont accept any other form that does not require your attention.

-From the quote / post / learnings: sell to the rich, they pay better.

 **Intro**

 Congratz, you are registered into the app!

-Now subscribe to get additional goodies :)
+Now subscribe (confirm you really like it!) to get additional goodies :)

-This is not exactly a stripe 101, as I have played with it before:
+This is not exactly a stripe 101, as I have played with it before.

 But just some kind of stripe recap, as there are multiple use cases:

 1. Use Stripe + Webhooks + Pocketbase collections as [mentioned here](https://jalcocert.github.io/JAlcocerT/pocketbase/#syncing-stripe-data-with-pocketbase)

 2. Stripe API + Streamlit to allow an user to login / see certain features

+If you are trying to serve others on your own, (with a clear time/resource constrain), you better sell to the people who get the most value from you.

+{{< cards >}}
+  {{< card link="https://jalcocert.github.io/JAlcocerT/docs/entrepreneur/bip//" title="BiP | Docs ↗" icon="book-open" >}}
+{{< /cards >}}

+When you are targeting B2C and ,a lot of' transactions to be profitable, decoupling your time from the success of your SaaS/agency is a must, or you will be the main constrain of your business.

+From the quote / post / learnings: *[sell to the rich](https://jalcocert.github.io/JAlcocerT/flask-cms-for-ssgs/#conclusions), they pay better.*

+One of the aspects that can be done faster, are payments.

+Lets see the cooler Stripe features that you will need while building

 ## Why Stripe

 Bc you can configure your products, prices, payments etc via their UI.